TianZerL/Anime4KCPP/README.md

 ### [**📖Wiki**](https://github.com/TianZerL/Anime4KCPP/wiki)

 # About Anime4KCPP
-Anime4KCPP provides an optimized [bloc97's Anime4K](https://github.com/bloc97/Anime4K) algorithm version 0.9, and it also provides its own CNN algorithm ***ACNet***, it aims to be a high performance pretreatment tools to process both image and video.
+Anime4KCPP provides an optimized [bloc97's Anime4K](https://github.com/bloc97/Anime4K) algorithm version 0.9, and it also provides its own CNN algorithm [***ACNet***](https://github.com/TianZerL/Anime4KCPP/wiki/ACNet), it aims to be a high performance pretreatment tools to process both image and video.
 This project is for learning and the exploration task of algorithm course in SWJTU.

 ***NOTICE: With CPU, it is fast enough to process normal image, It is about 12 times faster than [Go version](https://github.com/TianZerL/Anime4KGo), and 1300 times faster than [Python version](https://github.com/TianZerL/Anime4KPython).
 With GPU acceleration, it can be more than 10 times faster than CPU (depends on your graphic card), so it is suitable for video processing, just try this for higher quality and speed.***

-# About Anime4K
+# About Anime4K09
 Anime4K is a simple high-quality anime upscale algorithm.
 The version 0.9 does not use any machine learning approaches, and can be very fast in real-time processing or pretreatment.

 # About ACNet